boa-dev/boa-dev.github.io/blog/2025-06-15-temporal-impl-1.md

 const plainDate = new Temporal.PlainDate(2025, 6, 9);
 ```

-Can easily be conveyed in Rust as:
+This code can easily be translated to Rust as:

 ```rust
 use temporal_rs::PlainDate;